isomerpages/moe-chijstc/_theresian-education/Character and Citizenship Education (CCE).md

 <p>The 8-step Values Internalisation Process underpins the explicit teaching of Theresian values under the CHIJ STC Integrated Values Education Programme.</p>
 <img style="width: 80%;" src="/images/cce.jpg">
 <p><em>Adapted from: Julia Ong and Patricia Lee</em></p>
 <p>The Theresian Code of Conduct describes the behaviour that all Theresian students should aspire towards.
-The School Rules and 4 Self-Management Questions guide and re-direct Theresians in their actions so that they can constantly answer the call to be &ldquo;a light to others&rdquo;.</p>
+The School Rules and 4 Self-Management Questions guide and re-direct Theresians in their actions so that they can constantly answer the call to be “a light to others”.</p>
 <p>1.
 Is this HONEST?
 Am I promoting TRUTH?</p>
 <p>2.
 Is this FAIR?
 Am I promoting JUSTICE?</p>
 <p>3.
 Is this KIND?
 Am I promoting LOVE?</p>